-Dust and wood particles as well as metal shavings are hazardous to the power tools.
+Dust and wood particles, as well as metal shavings, are hazardous to the power tools.
 They can destroy the chuck and slow down the machine's motor on any power tool.
 So, when you are done using your tool, use a blower to blow out the openings, vents and the moving parts that easily collect and accumulate dust and shaving particles.
-Doing this will save you a number of trips to the tool store of power tools spares.
+Doing this will save you many trips to the tool store of power tools spares.

 Cleaning and Oiling your Tools

 A combination of dust, shavings, grease, and grime can adversely affect the performance of your tools.
 It is therefore important that once in a while, you clean the tools by simply wiping them down before you store them away.
 In addition to that, you should deep clean the machines at least once every year.
 Deep cleaning includes disassembling the power tool and cleaning the parts each at a time.

 You should also oil the tool's moveable parts to reduce wear and tear.
 However, too much oiling can build up and impede the tools from functioning properly.
 One drop of oil usually lasts for long but you should refer to the manual for precise instructions on the type and amount of oil you should use on the power tools.

 There is an instance where parts such as the blade get worn out or break.
 Such instances call for replacements.
 Make a trip to the local power tool store and ask for the power tool spares that you require.
 When purchasing the spares, make sure that you avail of original spares that will perfectly fit in your machine.
 You, therefore, need to check your power tool model so that you can avail of the correct spare part type.

 Moreover, make sure that you use the manual when replacing worn-out parts.
 Following the guidelines stipulated in the manual will help you install the power tool spares appropriately without breaking or losing other parts.
 This can help you save a lot of money.